swift-nav/google-sdc-corrections/README.md

 * 4/8/2021 21:00:00 - 4/8/2021 22:00:00: SSR: Y, OSR: Y (RTCM3 coming soon)
 * 4/15/2021 21:00:00 - 4/15/2021 23:00:00: SSR: Y, OSR: Y (RTCM3 coming soon)
 * 4/21/2021 16:00:00 - 4/21/2021 19:00:00: SSR: Y, OSR: Y (RTCM3 coming soon)

-## Corrections

-### OSR
-The OSR data was unpacked from Swift binary protocol to a readable JSON file.
-Where possible, the OSR corrections are also provided in RTCM3 MSM5 format.
-Please refer to the RTCM3 standard on how to decode these messages.
-Alternatively you can use one of the many tools available online to convert these files.
-For example the open source software RTKLIB can convert the data to RINEX.
-Note that RTCM3 files are not yet available for more recent files (from 2021), but will be available soon.

-### SSR
-The SSR data was unpacked from Swift binary protocol to a readable JSON file.
-The SSR corrections include orbits, clock and phase biases as well as precise atmospheric corrections covering a large part of California.
-Some notes:
-* the 2020 files use a different file format that is different from the 2021 files.
-The description of the messages is provided in the documentation in the _spec_ folder.
-* the SSR data for 2020 does not contain L5 code and phase biases for GPS, only for Galileo.

-## JSON format
-The JSON files have been zip compressed to preserve space.
-They need to be extracted before use.
-There are many JSON loaders and parsers available online for most popular programming languages (Python, C, C++, ...).
-The format of the messages in the JSON files is described in the _spec_ folder.
-The PDF file gives a complete description of each message.
-In the JSON files the messages can be identified by the `msg_type` field, which contains the decimal message type number.
-For example, message type number `138` for message `MSG_EPHEMERIS_GPS`.
-Note that the `payload` field of the message can be safely discarded.
-This simply contains the packed version of the message content.

-If you are using Python, you can use the [libsbp](https://github.com/swift-nav/libsbp) library to load the message from the JSON files directly.
-The latest version of libsbp can be found here: [github.com/swift-nav/libsbp/releases/tag/v3.4.7](https://github.com/swift-nav/libsbp/releases/tag/v3.4.7).

-## Swift Navigation Binary Protocol (SBP) format
-All corrections data is also provided in SBP format.
-SBP is a fast, simple, and minimal binary protocol for communicating with Swift devices.
-You can integrate the client libraries from [libsbp](https://github.com/swift-nav/libsbp) with your existing software to read the SBP data directly.
-The client libraries are available in a variety of languages (Python, C, Java, Rust, ...).
-The latest version of libsbp can be found here: [github.com/swift-nav/libsbp/releases/tag/v3.4.7](https://github.com/swift-nav/libsbp/releases/tag/v3.4.7).

 &nbsp;